 Whether you spend two days or two weeks in Paris, you really oughta make time for these seven must-dos:

-- Sunset from the Eiffel Tower.
 Not near.
 From.
-Though Paris was basically overcast my entire trip, the clouds broke at sunset, juuuust in time for me to witness a glorious glow over the Seine.
+Though Paris was basically overcast my entire trip, the clouds broke at sunset, juuuust in time for me to witness a glorious sunset glow over the Seine.
 So yeah.
-Sunset city views from Eiffel’s level two are pure magic.
+Sunset city views from Eiffel Tower level two are pure magic.
 And, we all need more magic in our lives!

 - First, walk to the second floor.
 Forget about the nearly 700 steps you’ll have to climb and do it for the views.
 Plus, you can pause as often as you like to take in said views, and no one needs to know that you’re also stopping to rest those jelly legs and catch your breath!